AssarMarkstrom/DA4002-Projekt/docs/product-backlog.md

         - Max
         - Unique values
         - Duplicate values
+    - ***Graphics***
+        - Updated in real time when applying filter settings.
 ## Could Have:
 - ***Read Data***:
+    - Storing filters or graphs as pictures.
+- ***Data visualisation***:
+    - GUI for Graphics and Summary.
+## Won’t Have:
 - Users can interactively manipulate troublesome values.
 - User can manually change variable type assignment
-    - Undo filtering for x number of times.
-- ***Data visualisation***:
-    - View data in table for columns.
-## Won’t Have:
-- ***Read Data***:
 - GUI manipulating values.
 - File converter for other file-types.